 When you head the thrift store and get a good haul, it can leave you feeling pretty pumped.
 That is until you look at all that you brought home and the realization hits you that you brought home a whole lotta potential and now there’s work to be done.
 For real, right?
 Today, I’m showing you a few of the items I acquired and how their thrifted makeovers can help make your house your home on a budget.

 After I let that cure a bit, I started out using some of my stash of paints to create a textured look with layers.
 My goal was to make this look like it had been around awhile.
-With my Palm Pro I applied a wash of this blue.
+Next, with my Palm Pro I applied a wash of this blue.

 For the next layer, I used milk paint.
 This color is one of my favorites by Junque called Jadeite.
 Isn’t it pretty?
 In addition to this project, you can see how I used it on this dresser makeover in this post.

 What caught my eye was the hardware on the back and the awesome joints that held this thing together.
 However, what needed gone fast was that awful orange finish that was slapped all over everything.
 The only thing I had in mind was to TAKE IT OFF. haha.
 My Citristrip came in super handy for this.

 I used my Zibra brushes to apply a thick coat of gel.
 To ensure it wouldn’t dry out on the hot day I was working in, I always wrap in plastic wrap.
 This also works well when you are letting it sit overnight.
 See the finish starting to dissolve in about 30 minutes?

 When ready, I just used my putty knife to scrape off all that I could.
-To finish it up, I used steel wool and mineral spirits to get the gunk off.
+Last, to finish it up, I used steel wool and mineral spirits to get the gunk off.
 I was after a rustic worn look, so this worked well.

 Here are the first of my thrifted makeovers, the milking stool and farmhouse chest in their finished state.